When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 For each of our trips a minimum number of guests is required before we can confirm that your trip will go-ahead.
 The minimum and maximum number of guests on your trip is displayed in the 'At a Glance' box on the righthand side of the trip page.

 We strongly advise you do not book travel until we have confirmed your trip is 'guaranteed' to run.
 If you book travel before we have confirmed it is 'guaranteed' we cannot be held responsible for any financial loss if the trip does not go ahead.

 When booking a holiday as a solo traveller a twin bedded room comprising of two single beds, is booked as standard.
 This will be with someone of the same gender unless you request to pay extra for your own room.
 Single rooms are often limited in supply so if you would like to pay a supplement for a single room we urge you to get in touch as soon as possible.
-This trip has a single supplement of £600 in June and £420 in September.
+This trip has a single supplement of £600.

 We go to great lengths to work with first class guides who are passionate about their work.
 They are all fully qualified, insured, and hold the correct documentation.